 The price of a money order varies from location to location.
 Retail stores tend to cost less, and banks typically charge more.
 Keep in mind that issue limits might mean you have to buy multiple money orders, paying the fee for each one.
 For example, if you need to send someone $3,000—and the maximum money order issue amount is $1,000—you'll need to pay three fees to get three money orders.

 How to Buy

-Money orders often do what you need, but they cost money, and it can be a hassle to buy them in person.
-When a seller or recipient requires that you use a money order, you don't have any choice.
-But if you're using a money order just because you don't have a checking account, you may have better alternatives available.
+There may be better tools than a money order for making payments in your situation.
+Money orders often do what you need, but they cost money to buy, and it can be a hassle to purchase them in person.
+If a seller or recipient requires you to use a money order, you don't have any choice, but if you have the option to pay another way, it's worth considering.